ThatOneCalculator/DiscordRPCMaker/README.md

 #### How to run your presence again later:
 1. Open cmd/Terminal.
 2. `cd` and drop in the folder.
-3. Repeat steps 1 and 2 of Part 4.
+3. Repeat steps 1 and 2 of part 4.

 ### Part 5: Editing your presence
 Want to edit your presence later?
-You can either
+You can either:
 - Redo part 3 (reccomended).
 - Manually edit the `options.json` file.